The Integration Box

 In 2010, Miller began collaborating with Prof. Timothy Ewest, of Wartburg College.
 In spring 2010 Princeton appointed Ewest as Visiting Research Collaborator to work with Miller on the expansion and further development of The Integration Box.
 Their project is called, "The Integration Box (TIB): Toward an Individual and Institutional Faith, Religion, and Spirituality at Work Assessment Tool".

 The following year, the first draft of the TIB survey was finalized.
 In August 2011, the first survey validation test was performed in a corporate setting.
 In early 2012, the survey went through a second validation test.
-It is anticipated that the final version of the TIB survey will be ready for more widespread dissemination summer 2012.
+It is anticipated that the final version of the TIB survey became ready for more widespread dissemination summer 2012.

-In October 2012, FWI will be hosting a TIB symposium with leading Chief Human Resource executives to discuss the TIB survey, its current data, and potential practical applications of the research.
+May 6-7, 2013 FWI will be hosting a TIB symposium with leading Chief Human Resource executives to discuss the TIB survey, its current data, and potential practical applications of the research.